astrobytes-edu/astr596-modeling-universe/03-scientific-computing-with-python/01-python-fundamentals/02-python-calculator.md

 print(f"Error function: erf(1) = {math.erf(1):.4f}")
 ```

-Remember: trigonometric functions use radians, not degrees!
+**Remember:** trigonometric functions use radians, not degrees!
 This is a constant source of bugs in astronomical code.

+---

 ## 2.9 From Interactive to Script